 After months of discovery, you should be in a position to try to negotiate a settlement.
 Even though you’ve filed a lawsuit, you can still try mediation to resolve your claim.
 Many medical malpractice cases are resolved in mediation without going to trial.
 If once again, you can’t reach an agreeable settlement, your lawyer will prepare for trial.
 Matt Menzer has over 30 years of experience handling personal injury, wrongful death, and medical negligence cases.
 He knows that sometimes, the only way to fight for the compensation you truly deserve is to go to trial and have the jury decide the case.

 Do You Have Questions About Filing a Medical Malpractice Claim in Hawaii?

 If you think you have a medical malpractice case, don’t hesitate to talk with an experienced Maui medical malpractice lawyer.
-Menzer Law Firm is located in Wailuku, Maui, and handles cases on all the neighbor islands.
+Menzer Law is located in Wailuku, Maui, and handles cases on all the neighbor islands.
 Matt Menzer also offers free initial consultations—there is no fee or obligation to retain the firm.
 He also accepts cases on a contingency fee basis, which means you pay nothing upfront.
 You only owe the law firm fees after we win you compensation.
 Call (808) 400-3726 or submit your information through the online form to set up your consultation right away.